pacharanero/awesome-missing-nhs-things/README.md

 * comprehensive, clinically assured, clinical calculation API
 * comprehensive, clinically assured, clinical decision support API

 ## NHS Platform Tools
 * Open source cross-platform Identity Agent (for NHS SmartCard use)
 * Full implementation of the NHS Spine 'Warranted Environment' in open source (this was the aim of the NHSbuntu/NHoS project)
+* Client libraries and proper documentation for all Spine services.
+* REST wrapper for all Spine services, doing the hard work to make it simple.
+The madness of CDA, HL7 and MESH needs to be hidden from view.

 ## Frameworks and Libraries
 * NHS Common User Interface (or the good bits of it) implemented as a CSS-class-based web UI framework that can be dropped into new or existing web applications, lending them an instant UI which is ready clinically-, usability- and accessibility-tested.